ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Understanding the "who" - Identifying the actors in this situation.
 Identify the groups (by actions/motives), then recursively split similar to what is done in the SD framework in a top-down fashion.
 * Understanding the "what/how" - What actions are they taking or have taken?
 Visualising them performing the action.
-* Understanding the "why" - For every action taken, there must be a reason.
-To understand why, understand the history - the past "whats" of the actor.
-Then their "why" will make sense.
+* Understanding the "why" - There are two parts to the why.
+First is the connectiong action (node) that caused this current one, second is the reason of the actor for the decision.
+They are the same.
+We can chain why to work backwards/forwards to connect actions together in a situation.

 The trick is to connect to identify who, and figure out why.
 Then connect nodes across time to understand how the situation has evolved.
 Working backwards and forwards.